-18.6.1 Tailings Basin 3B
+18.6.1 Tailings Basin 3-B

-Tailings Basin 3B was the basin that was used during the last years of operation, prior to shut down at the end of November 2019.
+Tailings Basin 3-B was the basin that was used during the last years of operation, prior to shut down at the end of November 2019 and is the basin being used to support current operations.
 The basin covers an area of 99 hectares.